lafisrap/personal-rag-server/README.md

 -   Question structure and complexity

 When a philosophical question is detected, the system uses the DeepSeek Reasoner model, which is optimized for philosophical reasoning.

+### Template System

+The assistant platform includes sophisticated template handling for structured philosophical responses:

+#### Available Templates

+1. **Gedankenfehler-Formulieren**: For correcting philosophical misconceptions
+2. **Gedankenfehler-Aspekte**: For considering specific aspects in corrections
+3. **Gedankenfehler-Glossar**: For creating philosophical glossaries
+4. **Gedankenfehler-Wiederholen**: For creating variations of philosophical thoughts

+Each template is adapted by the assistant to their specific worldview while maintaining the required structure.

 ### Metadata Enhancement